slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ## On balance

 <!--
-> *"There are two approaches to improving yourself: 1) The self-improvement junkie.
-2) The self-improvement tourists."
--- Mark Manson*

 - alguem mais loose q tu é um maluco, mais tight é um nhónhó. somos a medida de tudo -->